 Burn injury cases are complex and require an experienced advocate with the knowledge to handle the extensive medical, insurance and on-going care issues that can arise.
 If you cannot come to us, our compassionate burn injury lawyers will visit you at the hospital or your home.
 We strive to go the extra mile for clients, providing personalized attention that makes a difference in their lives.
 If you or someone close to you suffers a catastrophic burn injury due to a third party’s negligence, contact us to schedule a free consultation and case evaluation.

 No attorney’s fees for our services if you don’t recover money

 Whether a worker has suffered electrocution in a construction accident or a commuter is badly burned in a fiery car or truck crash, the victim’s age, physical size, location of the burns and type of burn all determine the severity of a burn injury.

-- Smoke Inhalation – While not a burn, smoke inhalation injuries are often masked by lack of burn injuries.
-Fire smoke contains many toxic substances that can lead to major internal tissue damage, and death.
+- Smoke Inhalation – While not a burn, smoke inhalation injuries are often masked by a lack of burn injuries.
+Fire smoke contains many toxic substances that can lead to major internal tissue damage and death.
 Chemical fires can also result in chemical burns, internal and external.

 Don’t get hurt twice.
 Burn injuries and other catastrophic injuries can leave your family facing a lifetime of economic and emotional loss.
 You are entitled to significant money damages.
 Contact our Hartford law office for a no-cost evaluation of your injury claim with an attorney at our firm.
 We will work closely with you throughout your case and you pay no attorney’s fees for our services unless you recover compensation.